 I’ve made a couple of different chocolate cakes before, but this Easy Chocolate Cake has just become my go-to recipe.

 And, how did I find out about this exceptionally easy, yet delicious cake?
 A work colleague of mine – a baker extraordinaire – makes it regularly and I keep asking for the recipe, then promptly losing it.
 This last week she made it again, and again she gave me the instructions (yes, she’s very long-suffering!).
 So, when my parents celebrated their 62nd wedding anniversary this weekend, I thought it was the perfect time to give it a go.
+And, on this occasion, I opted for a single layer, larger cake.

 The next step was to pair the cake with an icing that would do it justice.
 So, I searched online and found this fabulous Chocolate Cream Cheese frosting recipe from Natasha at Natasha’s Kitchen.com.
 Together, the cake and icing were a match made in heaven – the overall combination being not too sweet, but rich, dark and chocolatey, with that slight tangy edge thanks to the cream cheese.
 By the way, while you don’t need an electric mixer for the cake, you really do need one for this icing, unless you have the arms of a Sumo-wrestler.